Ersanio/snes-assembly-book/docs/processor/flags.md

       └───────────────────────────────── Negative: 1 = Negative set
 ```

-You can memorize these processor flags by memorizing the 'word' `nvmxdizc`.
+The processor flags are usually displayed as a single mnemonic: "nvmxdizc".
 This chapter will explain all the processor flags in detail.

 ## Negative flag (n)
 Most opcodes modify the negative flag depending on the results of that opcode.
 These opcodes generally are opcodes which are handled in the mathematics chapter, but also loads, comparisons and pulls.